The end of the day depletion is real.

 Lived experience, not theory: Nearly 20 years navigating high-pressure work environments where drinking was normalized.
 I understand what it means to function on incomplete recovery, to push through fog, to wonder why capable work feels so hard.

 Nervous system work, not willpower: We work with your biology, not against it.
-When your system stabilizes, the effort required to stay clear drops dramatically.
+When your system stabilizes, the effort required to stay clear drops.

 No moralizing, no labels: You’re not asked to identify as anything.
 You’re a capable person whose system needs recalibration.
 That’s the frame we hold throughout.

-Structure that reduces effort: Support, clarity, and containment—not willpower alone.
+Structure that reduces effort: Support and clarity, not willpower alone.

 This Work Changes Lives